-How to Donate Feces
+How to Donate Feces for Money

 If you’re a healthy person in the Boston area, you’re eligible to become a stool donor.
-Fair warning: As with many other donation processes, it requires a lot of work, but the rewards are well worth your time.
+Fair warning: As with many other donation processes, it requires a lot of work.
+But the rewards are well worth your time.

 First, you’ll need to pass an online assessment.
 After that, you’ll need to go into their office for an in-depth health questionnaire.
 You’ll also need to complete a round of tests.

 If you’re lucky enough to make it past all three screenings, you’re welcomed into the program for two months.
 After that, you’ll have to complete the screening processes again.